Jagaddhatri Puja: Jagadhatri Mela

 After Ratha Yatra, Jagadhatri Mela at Bhanjpur Jagadhatri Podia, is the biggest mela of Baripada, Odisha.
 It is the festival of Maa Jagadhatri, Goddess of the whole world.
 There is an 8–15 day mela (carnival) also known as mini Bali Jatra named after Cuttack's Bali Jatra which takes place at Jagadhatri Mela Podia, Bhanjpur, near the Bhanjpur railway Station during the month of October–November.
 It is celebrated on Gosthastami.
 It is also referred to as another Durga Puja as it also starts on Asthami tithi and ends on Dashami tithi.
 The date of the puja is decided by the luni-solar Hindu calendar.

-In 2012, the sarbajanina Maa Jagadhatri puja has been started from 21 November.
+In 2012, the "Sarbajanin Maa Jagadhatri Puja" has been started from 21 November.
 But the mela continued from 26 November to 7 December (for the first time it was for such a long period of 13 days).
 As the puja was celebrating its Diamond Jubilee for completing 60 years.

-In 2013, the sarbajanina Maa Jagadhatri puja has been started on 11 November.
-But to commemorate the loss of Odisha, specifically Mayurbhanj district and Baripada due to Phailin and post Phailin flood, there will be no Cultural Program or Live telecast of this(2013) year's Jagadhatri Puja and Mela on Blue Sky (Local Cable Provider).
-But Mela will continue from 14 to 25 November 2013.
+In 2013, the "Sarbajanin Maa Jagadhatri Puja" was started on 11 November.
+But to commemorate the loss of Odisha, specifically Mayurbhanj district and Baripada due to Phailin and post Phailin flood, the Cultural Program and it's live telecast on Blue Sky was cancelled.
+Still. the "mela" was held from 14 to 25 November 2013.